 Your professional association offers a wide array of resources and programs designed to enhance your ability to achieve success and improve your excellence as a doctor.
-As a member, you have access to printed and online publications that keep you up-to-date on the latest happenings in the industry.
+As a member, you have access to print and online publications that keep you up-to-date on the latest happenings in the industry.

-Training programs, continuing education courses, and career centers are available to help you manage your practice and enhance your professional skills.
+Training programs, CE courses, and career centers are available to help you manage your practice and enhance your professional skills.
 Qualified members may also have access to discounted products and supplies.
 Plus, your professional association gives you a powerful voice in state and national legislatures to help ensure a healthy future for the industry.
-For example, here are just some of the benefits members of associations may enjoy:
+For example, here are just some of the benefits members of the American Dental Association (success.ADA.org/gps) enjoy:

-- Specialized programs and resources for emerging practitioners - Online resources to help you manage your career, expand your knowledge, and balance your life - · Online CE and other educational resources - · Value-added products and services
+- An active New Dentist Committee with specialized programs and resources for emerging practitioners - The ADA Center for Professional Success, an online resource to help you manage your career, expand your knowledge, and balance your life - Online CE and other educational resources - Value-added products and services through ADA Business Resources[TM]

-- Membership at the local or state level may automatically qualify members at the national level.
-With one membership, you get the benefits of all - Access to patient-centered, ethically based best practices for managing patients, finances, regulatory issues, and more
+- ADA Catalog and media publications - Membership at the local or state level automatically qualifies members at the national level.
+With one membership, you get the benefits of all - Guidelines for Practice Success[TM] with patient-centered, ethically based best practices for managing patients, finances, regulatory issues, and more